5 travel stocks to buy ahead of the busy summer holiday period

-The travel sector is rebounding following a tough two years due to the pandemic and Russia’s invasion of Ukraine.
-We look at five stocks to buy that could benefit.
+The travel sector is rebounding following a tough few years due to the pandemic and Russia’s invasion of Ukraine.
+We look at five travel stocks to buy that could benefit.

-The tourism industry has struggled over the past few years due to the pandemic and geopolitical tensions, but many people can't shake off the travel bug and there are some airline and holiday stocks to buy that are benefiting from its rebound.
+The tourism industry has struggled over the past few years due to the pandemic and geopolitical tensions, but a busy summer holiday period is expected and there are some airline and holiday stocks to buy that are benefiting from the sector's rebound.

 Initially the travel sector was affected by the coronavirus outbreak restrictions, and later on by Russia’s invasion of Ukraine.
 Tensions in the Middle East may also cause concern but despite rising prices and an uncertain economic environment, demand remains high.